 - Massively simplifying

-While living in such a basic dwelling does have its challenges, what I think is really great about these huts is that:
+While living in such a basic dwelling does have its challenges, what I think is really great about these huts is:

 - They are Earth-friendly, made from mostly very simple natural materials and built using only basic hand-tools.